 The northern part of the beach has a soft sandy bottom, which is great for swimmers and bathers but barren and uninteresting for snorkelers.
 As you head down the beach reef starts to appear, often close to shore and these reefs hold a good amount of life, this is perfect for long snorkel swims as you can cover large amounts of the reef.
-However these reefs are at best average and with large amounts of sand on th beach, the water can easily colour up making snorkelling pretty poor.
+However these reefs are at best average and with large amounts of sand on the beach, the water can easily color up making snorkeling pretty poor.

 The Snorkelling really gets good at Balck Rock.
 Follow the cliff face out away from the beach and the snorkeling really picks up.
 The Wall is home to a huge number of fish, and exploring its nooks and crannies is excellent.
 Follow the wall all the way out and you can round the headland to a small secluded bay.
 The water here is usually pristine.
 There is nothing around to cloud it up and you are snorkeling in pure, pacific ocean water.

 The Star of Black wall Snorkeling is the abundant Turtle population.
 There is a large family of Turtles that inhabit the Rock and they are completely unfussed by the large number of people they share their home with daily.
 Turtles sightings here are as near as possible a certainty.

 We mentioned above the popularity of Cliff Jumping off Black Rock and this is definitely something to take into account.
 Keep an eye on people on the rocks and try to learn the splash zones.
 You don’t want an over-eager tourist landing on your head from 25ft up!